 - The ability to dedicate time to training and socialising your puppy on a daily basis.

-- Access to a safe and secure garden that is directly accessible from your house.
+- Have a private and secure garden that is directly accessible from your house.

 - Access to a vehicle at all times, to get to puppy classes and in case of emergencies.